milena912/milena912/README.md

 ### Introduction 👋

 I have created a Magento module for the specific task given.
 This module is created and works on the latest Magento version 2.4.4.
-A module contains two  RESTful services (POST and GET) that store organizations with relations (parent to child relation), from the given JSON example.
+A module contains two  RESTful services POST and GET.
+POST that store organizations with relations (parent to child relation), from the given JSON example and GET that list stored organization and organization relations.

 ## Usage